jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - Some bug with "3 red exit edges square" not applying to other rules?
-  -
   - Split "rules.ts" into separate files, so we don't pull in more than necessary?
   -
   - Serialization of "groups" of rules (e.g. store the pattern boards, with their mappings, and reference from rules)